top of page

 Plus some hefty shipping costs on some of these items.
 In total, it was about $1750 upfront.

-After some other upgrades I've made, and some very generous Christmas gifts from family, I have a gym that carries a value of ~$3000.
+After some other upgrades I've made, some excellent Facebook Marketplace scores, and some very generous Christmas gifts from family, I have a gym that carries a value of ~$3000.

-This is a slightly higher cost than my previous monthly gym membership, so in that sense, I've spent more money, and lost access to some equipment.
+This is a slightly higher cost than my previous monthly gym membership (~$50/month), so in that sense, I've spent more money, and lost access to some equipment.

 Only using dollars in my bank account as my method for accounting is an incomplete measure in this instance.
-We've examined the costs, but not the benefits.
+So let's examine some of the benefits, and how they contribute to dollars saved when taking a more complete accounting picture.

-As an added benefit, I no longer have to train in the wee hours of the morning.
+As an added benefit, due to greater time flexibility I no longer have to train in the wee hours of the morning.
 This means I'm getting 1-2 extra hours of sleep each training day.
-I don't know the dollar value on that, but the long term health benefits are probably enormous in their dollar value.
-It is certainly important to my quality of life.
+I don't know the dollar value on that, but the long term health benefits are enormous in their dollar value.
+It is certainly important to my quality of life, and my being well-rested makes for safer, better training.

 I save time while training, too.
 There are no lines for equipment in my home gym!